Category

 Attention-deficit hyperactivity disorder

-People with ADHD may find it difficult to stay on-topic or sit down and pay attention to how others perceive their eating habits.
-Generally, stimulant medications, which are used to reduce hyperactivity and inattentive symptoms, have appetite suppressing side-effects, as well.
+People with attention-deficit hyperactivity disorder, or ADHD, may find it difficult to stay on-topic during a conversation or pay attention to how others perceive their eating habits.
+Generally, stimulant medications, which are used to reduce hyperactivity and inattentive symptoms, have appetite suppressing side-effects as well.

 For adults with ADHD, meal planning, time spent cooking and eating at appropriate times or in standard portions can be difficult as a result of: